The Savage Innocents: Critical

-Variety called it "a strange offbeat drama which will need some careful putting over to tease the run-of-mill patrons" but praised the arti direction and photography.
+Variety called it "a strange offbeat drama which will need some careful putting over to tease the run-of-mill patrons" but praised the art direction and photography.

 Eugene Archer gave the film a mixed review in The New York Times upon its 1961 release: "Most of the qualities that have made Nicholas Ray one of America's most highly praised directors abroad while leaving him relatively unpopular and unknown at home are clearly apparent in 'The Savage Innocents.'"
 Describing the movie as "badly cut" and "a bitter drama," Archer nonetheless found that "Mr. Ray's highly individualistic preoccupation with moral tensions expresses itself in a series of unusually provocative scenes" and concluded that this "strange, disturbing drama will leave most of its viewers dissatisfied and some outraged, but few will remain indifferent."

 Filmink argued "like a lot of Ray movies is full of interesting stuff and numerous flaws, most notably a patronising view of eskimos and some atrocious dubbing of Peter O’Toole, who plays a mountie.
 The film actually made a bit of money, due in part, one guesses, to some sexy content – there’s a few scenes of eskimos offering people to shag their wives, which would have titillated white audiences in 1960."